Simhyeon/r4d/README.md

 R4d is a text oriented macro prosessor aims to be an alternative to m4 macro processor.

+### Note

+Because crates.io's readme is tied to version.
+There might be undocumented readme changes.
+Please use [github](https://github.com/simhyeon/r4d) for latest information.

 ### Demo

 **Raw texts**